-4.3 Expanding spatial coverage and species identification
+4.3.
+Expanding spatial coverage and species identification

-4.3.1 Satellite imagery upscaling
+4.3.1.
+Satellite imagery upscaling

 This study highlights several areas for future improvement.
 Although the classification accuracy was high across most classes, certain coral types remain challenging to differentiate at the aerial scale due to image resolution constraints.
-Addressing this limitation may involve refining aerial image resolution by reducing the flight altitude (respecting the regulations in force in the country where the data is collected), employing more advanced image processing techniques, using higher-quality drones / cameras with better sensors [24] or even using hyperspectral cameras to capture more detailed information about the reef [25].
+Addressing this limitation may involve refining aerial image resolution by reducing the flight altitude (respecting the regulations in force in the country where the data is collected), employing more advanced image processing techniques, using higherquality drones/cameras with better sensors (Giusti et al., 2023) or even using hyperspectral cameras to capture more detailed information about the reef (Rossiter et al., 2020).

 Finally, mimicking the idea presented in this study, we could extend the methodology to the satellite scale.
-In [26] the authors discuss the complementary nature of UAV and satellite data, pointing out that integrating these technologies can improve spatial and temporal resolution in remote sensing applications.
+In Alvarez-Vanhard et al. (2021) the authors discuss the complementary nature of UAV and satellite data, pointing out that integrating these technologies can improve spatial and temporal resolution in remote sensing applications.
+For instance, initiatives like the Allen Coral Atlas (Allen Coral Atlas Partnership, 2020), while offering large-scale reef coverage, often lack regionspecific calibration, leading to inaccuracies in predictions (Nomenisoa et al., 2024).
 Successful integration would allow rapid monitoring of large areas, significantly reducing the need for field data collection, as satellite imagery is often freely available and collected at regular intervals.
 Furthermore, access to a historical archive of satellite imagery provides a unique opportunity to study ecosystem evolution over past decades, while supporting long-term monitoring efforts in the future.
 This extended temporal and spatial coverage could greatly improve our understanding of ecological change on a global scale.

-4.3.2 Expanding to slow-moving species identification through synchronized imaging
+4.3.2.
+Expanding to slow-moving species identification through synchronized imaging

-The collection of both fine-scale and aerial images simultaneously has the potential to enable the identification of certain benthic species, which would otherwise be challenging to recognise.
-To illustrate, slow-moving organisms such as sea cucumbers are frequently visible in aerial images (e.g., Figure 7).
-Given that these species move at a slow speed, synchronised collection of both image types would provide the temporal and spatial alignment necessary for passing the information from the fine-scale model to the medium-scale model.
-Although this data collection approach imposes additional constraints compared to the method used in this study, where fine-scale and medium-scale data can be collected days or even months apart, it offers the advantage of providing additional ecological insights that would otherwise be inaccessible [27].
+The collection of both fine-scale and aerial images simultaneously has the potential to enable the identification of certain benthic species, which would otherwise be challenging to recognize.
+To illustrate, slowmoving organisms such as sea cucumbers are frequently visible in aerial images (e.g., Fig. 10).
+Given that these species move at a slow speed, synchronized collection of both image types would provide the temporal and spatial alignment necessary for passing the information from the fine-scale model to the medium-scale model.
+Although this data collection approach imposes additional constraints compared to the method used in this study, where fine-scale and medium-scale data can be collected days or even months apart, it offers the advantage of providing additional ecological insights that would otherwise be inaccessible (Conand et al., 2018).